Cyrilvallez/Image-manipulation-detection/README.md

 # Results

 The repository contains the folder `Results` containing digests from our own experiments.
 Each experiment contains a file `Experiment.yml` quickly summarizing the parameters for the experiment.
-You are free to look at it and perform the same benchmarks if you wish to verify reproducibility.
+You are free to look at it and perform the same benchmarks if you wish to verify results.

-Additionally, people may use the data from the digest of an experiment and just recreate figures, using the experiment name along with `helpers/create_plot.py` functions.
-The process is
+Additionally, people may use the data from the digest of our experiments and just recreate figures, using the experiment name along with `helpers/create_plot.py` functions.
+Examples are provided in `process.py`.